Skip to main content

 How is Bitcoin different from other cryptocurrencies?

-Bitcoin has the longest track record, largest market cap, most decentralized network, and strongest brand recognition.
-It uses proof-of-work rather than proof-of-stake, has a fixed supply of 21 million coins, and is primarily viewed as a store of value rather than a platform for applications.
+Bitcoin has the longest track record, the biggest market cap, and the most decentralized network.
+It uses proof-of-work (not proof-of-stake), has a fixed supply of 21 million coins, and is mostly seen as a store of value rather than a platform for building apps.

 How do I track Bitcoin across multiple wallets?